-Cape Cod Museum of Natural History continues its long tradition of offering quality educational programs in marine science, environmental and ecological studies, and Cape Cod flora and fauna at its campus on Cape Cod Bay.
+Cape Cod Museum of Natural History continues its long tradition of offering quality environmental educational programs, educational programs in marine science and ecological studies, and Cape Cod flora and fauna at its campus on Cape Cod Bay.
 Groups are encouraged to plan a guided field walk, a tour of the museum’s exhibits, one of seven natural history family presentations – or a combination of these exciting programs.
 We invite you to consider the museum as a multi-faceted educational resource that is ready to work with you to achieve an individualized visit for your school or group.

 Our trained docents educate and entertain in our exhibit galleries, aquarium and in the magnificent natural setting that surrounds the museum, including four distinct habitats – coastal woodland, salt marsh, dunes and beach tidal flats.
 The size of each group is limited so that guides can respond effectively to the questions and interests of the participants.